Alaan-i/Foldable-Desk-Lamp/README.md

 - Required the use of an Arduino UNO as MCU
 - Repurposed an automotive headlight, controlled using MOSFET and PWM
-- Implemented rising-edge detection to avoid multiple button presses from one click
+- Implemented rising-edge detection to avoid multiple button presses from one click; which serves a different purpose from debouncing

 ### 2 Modes of Operation (OFF otherwise):